lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Identification, authentication, authorization and accounting (AAA)**

+      Identification: claiming an identity such as a username or email address
+      Authentication: proving the claimed identity (i.e. password)
+      Authorization: granting access based on permissions granted to the proven identity
+      Accounting: tracking and recording user activity in logs to create an audit trail

 **Multifactor authentication**

 - Something you are

+      Biometric identification (i.e. fingerprint, retina scan)
+      Biometric ID can sometimes be incorrect.
+      - FAR: False acceptance rate.
+Identifies percentage of times in which a biometric system incorrectly identifies an unauthorized user as an authorized user.
+      - FRR: False rejection rate.
+Identifies percentage of times in which a biometric system incorrectly rejects an authorized user.
+      - CER: Crossover error rate.
+The point at which FAR = FRR.
+(Think supply-demand graph)

 - Something you have

+      USB tokens
+      Smart cards: made up of an embedded certificate and uses PKI.
+The embedded certificate contains the user's private key and is matched with the public key.
+      - CAC: Common Access Card.
+Special smart card used by the U.S. Department of Defense.
+Includes photo ID.
+      - PIV: Personal Identity Verification: Special smart card used by U.S. Federal Entities.
+Includes photo ID.

 - Something you know

+      Passwords and PINs

 - Somewhere you are

+      Geofencing, GPS location

 - Something you do

+      Signatures, gestures on a touch screen

 **Federation**